Comedy2006/mbrData/README.md

     [Syntax](README.md#Syntax)<br>
 [Changelog](README.md#Changelog)
 ## Documentation
+Btw you need to run this program in admin mode, I messed up the manifest...
 ### Attributes
 The current version (1.0.0) contains the following attributes:<br>
 `-a`: program automatically tries to determine the bootable drive<br>